Current Size: 100%

 - whether the emergency procedures have been amended, and the staff trained or informed of the changes.

 You have a right to ask for a copy of the risk assessment.
-If you have any concerns after this, or your employer has not (or will not) do a risk assessment, contact your union rep or if you are not in a union, contact the Health and Safety Executive (HSE) in confidence.
+If you have any concerns after this, or your employer has not (or will not) do a risk assessment, raise this with your employer or contact your union rep. If you are not in a union, contact the Health and Safety Executive (HSE) in confidence.